olaidekashimawo/Chicago_Car_Crashes/README.md

 ### Result
 Model
 The following models were tested which included logistic regression, k-nearest neighbors, decision trees, Random forest .
-Random forest returned a 89% accuracy rate.
+Random forest returned a 83% accuracy rate.
 As we observe the confusion matrix, when the model predicted 0 (not injured) and the result was not injured, the model was correct 99% of the time.
 When the model predicted 1 (injured) and the result was injured, it was correct 73% of the time.

-### Conclusion
+### Recomendation
+I recommend the following because the Random classifier has an 83% accuracy rate;
+Pedestrians/cyclists should wear contrasting colors and be more vigilant during afternoon/rush hour traffic.
+The city can add bike/pedestrian-friendly signs and lanes.
+The city lowers the speed limit during afternoon/rush hour (specifically in 30-40 mph zones)

 ### Next Step